-Who doesn’t want firm, rounded glutes?
+Who doesn’t want firm, rounded gluteal muscles?
 You also should want your glutes to be strong to help stabilize your spine and to give you more power when you run or jump.
 To get the glutes of your dreams, you have to train the three muscles that make up your glutes and you have to train them hard.
 Muscles don’t grow without stimulation.
 In fact, glutes tend to become less well-defined with age as the muscles atrophy.
-So, targeting these muscles becomes even more important as we get older.
+So, targeting the gluteal muscles becomes even more important as we get older.

 How you target these muscles matters.
 If you have limited training time, it’s vital that you get as much return as you can from the exercises you do.
 Make sure your glute training minutes are well spent by not making these glute-training mistakes.

 Mistake #1: Doing Only Standing Glute Exercises For Your Gluteal Muscles

 The big three exercises most people do to work their glutes are squats, deadlifts, and lunges.
 These compound exercises are effective for working the lower body, including the glutes, but they don’t target the gluteal muscles with as much precision as focused exercises you do lying on a bench or mat.
 Glute bridges, quadruped hip extensions, and hip thrusts are moves that specifically target the glutes – and, yes, they’re effective.
 Based on an ACE study looking at muscle activation, quadruped hip extensions outperformed squats in terms of glute activation.
 Make sure you’re including these exercises that you if you want to maximize your glute training.

 Mistake #2: Thinking Squats Are the End-All Glute Exercise